 Jalmurark Campground is located within the Elsey National Park closer to Mataranka Thermal Springs.
 It serves boon-docking car campers and caravans.
 This 2WD-friendly campground has space for RVs and travel trailers.
-There’s no electric hookups, and you boil all water before consuming.
+There are no electric hookups, and you boil all water before consuming.

-There are a toilets and showers on-site.
+There are toilets and showers on-site.
 BBQs are available too.
 Everything is pack-in, pack-out, as there is no trash service.
 Firewood should be sought along the main roadsides.
 Stay at least 50 meters from water when using soaps.
-Pets, generators and fireworks are NOT permitted in the park.
+Pets, generators, and fireworks are NOT permitted in the park.

 Mataranka Homestead Campground, Motel, Cabins